Sembiyan Mahadevi: Patron of Art and Architecture

 She was very pious and was an avid temple builder and has built numerous temples some of which are at Kutralam, Virudhachalam, Aduthurai, Vakkarai, Anangur, etc. She has made some of the most lavish endowments of the Chola empire.
 Tiru-Ara-neri-Alvar temple was one of the earliest temples built by her.
-She bestowed several gifts of bronzes and jewellery to the Nallur Kandaswamy temple in 967-968 CE, including the bronze idol of the goddess of Nallur temple worshipped today, whose style is typical of Sembiyan bronzes.
+She bestowed several gifts of bronzes and jewellery to the Kalyanasundaresar temple of Thirunallur or Nallur Agraharam in 967-968 CE, including the bronze idol of the goddess of Nallur temple worshipped today (known as Uma Paramesvari), whose style is typical of Sembiyan bronzes.

 Honored

 From an inscription of Parakesarivarman Uttama Chola, we know that a regular śribali ceremony has been arranged at the UmaMahesvarasvamin temple at Konerirajapuram every month on the day of jyeshta, the natal star of the queen:

 Sacred

 Sembiyan Mahadevi was a consummate temple builder and a highly respected patron of the arts.
 During her lifetime, special celebrations marked her birthday in the Shiva(Śiva) temple in the town of Sembiyan Mahadevi, named after her, and a metal portrait of the beloved queen was presented to the temple in her honor, possibly commissioned by her son.
 As such, it would have been recognized as Sembiyan Mahadevi by its use in processions celebrating her birthday.
 This highly stylized bronze image is an instance of the blurring of lines between royal and divine portraiture in ancient Indian art.
 The pose is reminiscent of the goddess Parvati.
 Indian artists often portray Hindu deities with great attention to arm/hand details to emphasize their omnipresence and omnipotence.
 A variety of hand gestures, known as mudras, are used to express the mood and meaning of the images of the gods.
 For instance, when the palm is raised to face the worshiper, it is the gesture of protection (abhaya), while a lowered hand with the fingers pointing downward signifies a promise to grant the devotee's wishes (varada).
 The contrapposto pose, known in India as tribhanga, or triple-bent, was a popular stance; it produced a sense of swaying movement, and most images, whether human or divine, are thus poised.